 - Every effort has been made to ensure the information contained in these FAQs is up-to-date.
 They will be updated as and when more information becomes available.

-- The listing of products, goods or services in this document is not construed as having a Council endorsement or recommendation of any of the goods, products or services featured.
+- The listing of products, goods or services in this document is not construed as having our endorsement or recommendation of any of the goods, products or services featured.

-- A summary of the information contained in this document is available in alternative formats or languages upon request by calling: 01768 817817, or by emailing: email@example.com
+- A summary of the information contained in this document is available in alternative formats or languages upon request.
+Telephone 01768 817817, or email: email@example.com